 Recently, Nokia and Motorola announced they will ship WiMax support in some of their Mobile Equipment in 2008.
 With Intel firmly behind WiMax, this means that both Cellular Phones and Laptops will eventually ship with WiMax as standard; much the same as almost every Phone ships with Bluetooth and every laptop seems to ship with Wi-Fi nowadays.

-Maybe Cisco will develop a Unified Communications client for the Symbian OS?
 Seems they already have, along with a bunch of other Mobile platforms.
 Mobile WiMax access to your company’s VPN at true broadband speeds would be amazing.
 Not to mention the cost benefits of redirecting voice over WiMax and Wi-Fi networks, particularly for international calls.